alvinr/data-modeling/aerospike/activity_stream/README.md

-In this blog post, we will talk about a common modelling pattern called bucketing.
-Aerospike has a maximum record size ­ not an uncommon restriction in a Database.
+In this article, we will talk about a common modelling pattern called bucketing.
+Aerospike has a maximum record size ­- not an uncommon restriction in a Database.
 Through embedding, we can model and store large, complex objects.
 Ultimately, these are restricted by the maximum record size.
 So how do you deal with that?

 ## Activity Streams
 Let’s look at a simple, well­known example: an activity stream.
 This could be a stream of posts from those you are following on Twitter, or a channel in Slack that you subscribed to.
 Let's start with a basic JSON schema of how we could model this: